Americans’ confidence in finding a new job falls to record low

 Strategy consulting

 Strategy consulting helps organizations solve complex business problems by developing and implementing plans.
-Your Startup Guru work with clients to identify their goals, analyze their current situation, and develop a roadmap to achieve their objectives.
+Your Startup Guru works with clients to identify their goals, analyze their current situation, and develop a roadmap to achieve their objectives.

 Zavros came to us for help with a pivot to one of their existing businesses.
 They were looking at new industry sectors to enter where they would enjoy a competitive advantage and protection by barriers to entry.

 Through meticulous industry research and market analysis, we found a growing niche that met their goals.
-A 5-year financial projection model comprising of an profit & loss statement, balance sheet, and cash flow statement was also created so Zavros could see how much to charge customers, when to acquire new assets and at what price, as well as overhead expense budgeting.
+A 5-year financial projection model comprising of a profit & loss statement, balance sheet, and cash flow statement was also created so Zavros could see how much to charge customers, when to acquire new assets and at what price, as well as overhead expense budgeting.

 Equipped with a strategy, Zavros now has a clear picture of how to enter into this new business endeavor.